cdaekim/Breast-Cancer-Binary-Logistic-Regression/README.md

 __Methodology:__

 I usually see people using a 70/30 split for training.
 I originally tried this approach, however, I was worried about class imbalance.
 I kept ~70% of malignant observations (150 out of 212) and ~45% of benign observations (150 out of 357), totaling ~53% (300 out of 569) of all available data for model building.

-I made a PivotTable for the averages of the variables.
-I chose to use the variables whose averages had stark differences between the classes (malignant vs benign).
-The variables are:
-  - Area
-  - Texture
-  - Compactness
-  - Concavity
+I will refer to the 300 observations used as the trial stage and the remaining 269 observations as the testing stage.

+I made a PivotTable for the averages of the variables of all observations as a preliminary method to view the data and choose the appropriate variables for model building.
+I kept a note of the variables' averages that had a stark contrast between classes.
+I chose the 10 real value variables with the _mean_ suffix instead of using the se (standard error) or worst (max or min) variables.
+Furthermore, I made a correlation matrix to determine multicollinearity since multicollinearity will decrease increase the precision of the variables.
+I determined that there was 25 unique combinations (models) between the 10 real variables in the dataset with averages and weak correlation in mind.

+After building the binary logistic regression models using Solver and the Real-Statistics add-in, I created a model comparison chart that recorded the number of variables, sum of log likelihoods (LL), chi-square, p-values, and significance.
+I also ranked the models in terms of LL values.
+I compared the models step-wise.
+I kept the degrees of freedom (df) equal to one and compared each model to its lowest value predecessor.

+For example: The Texture and Smoothness model had a LL value of ~-144.
+I compared the LL of the Texture and Smoothness model with the LL of the Texture model since the Texture model had a lower LL value (~-165) than the Smoothness Model (~-190) and kept the df equal to one to test the significance of the inclusion of the Smoothness variable.

+The Real-Statistics add-in determined the ideal coefficients per model.
+I used the calculated coefficients retrieved from the trial stage and implemented them in the testing stage (269 total observations, 207 benign observations, and 62 malignant observations) to determine the logit values.
+Below is a list of the equations used in the trial stage.

 The logit equation is defined as:
   - B0 + B1V1 + B2V2 ... + BnVn